tdhungit/strapi-crm-api/docs/csv-import-api.md

-# CSV Import API Documentation
+# CSV Import/Export API Documentation

 ## Overview

-The CSV Import API allows you to upload CSV files from the frontend and automatically import the data into your Strapi collections.
+The CSV Import/Export API allows you to upload CSV files from the frontend and automatically import the data into your Strapi collections, as well as export collection data to CSV format.

 ## Endpoints

 ### 1. Upload and Import CSV

 **POST** `/api/import/csv`

 Upload a CSV file and import its data into a specified collection.

 #### Request

 - **Method**: POST
 - **Content-Type**: multipart/form-data
 - **Authentication**: Required (Bearer token)

 #### Parameters

 - `file` (file, required): The CSV file to upload
 - `collectionUid` (string, required): The UID of the collection to import data into (e.g., "api::contact.contact", "api::account.account")

 #### Example Request (JavaScript/Fetch)

 ```javascript
 const formData = new FormData();
 formData.append('file', csvFile); // csvFile is a File object